 Now, listen carefully: DON’T GET THIS WRONG.
 It is completely NECESSARY to meditate and pray and just be.
 That is the FIRST step in making your dreams come true.
 You gotta know who you are and what your desires are in order to know what your dreams and your destiny are.
 Meditation, yoga, prayer… these are tools to help you uncover, discover, and encounter yourself.
 Your soul.

 But, you can’t ONLY sit and meditate and pray and chant and just be.
 If you are actually doing those things, then you will not have to try to do anything, you will simply be catapulted into action.

 So, please.
 Meditate away.
 Pleeeease meditate.
 Don’t just try to start doing a bunch of things with no rhyme or reason or purpose because then you will only feel stressed and confused and freaked out.
 You’ve got to center yourself.
 First & foremost, you breathe and dream.

 Then. you begin doing.
 You take risks and take action.
 You make things happen.
 You act.
 You chase.
 You try.
 You succeed.
 You fail.
 You talk.
 You listen.
 You just get up off your ass and make things happen.

 8. Keep a journal.

 Record your daily life.
-Write down all of those dreams and all of those things that you are doing.
+Write down all of those things that you are dreaming, and all of those things that you are doing.
 Just get a journal and write.
 Or start a blog.
 Keep it private or publish it for the world to see.
-Who cares?
+Who care?
 Just do it.
 You’ll want to look back over your life and your experiences, trust me.
 Even now, as I go back and read about my 40 days, I am humbled, excited, and reminded of how I felt or what I thought in that very moment.
 And that is a gift.